- Open Access

-Additional file 3:Oncogenic molecules are promoted in the MCT-1 xenograft tumors.
+Additional file 3:.
 (A) The significant elevations of integrin-β4, p-AKT, and p-MAPK proteins were particularly recognizable in the MCT-1 + p53 tumors, whereas these proteins were rather reduced in other types of xenograft tumors (control, MCT-1, and control + p53).
 (B) The expressions of H-Ras and HIF-1α genes, potentially relating to cell malignancy, were promoting in the MCT-1 + p53 xenograft tumors.
 (PDF 38 KB)

 Authors’ original submitted files for images